 A breed that has been used as a guard dog for centuries, the “Italian Mastiff” has an intimidating appearance.
 If that doesn’t stop any would-be intruders, don’t worry, this dog isn’t looks only.
 “Corsi” have been involved in many fatal dog mauling accidents.

 Affectionate with family and intelligent, the Cane Corso is easy to train.
-Although they are big dogs, their short hair is easy to keep clean.
+Although they are big dogs and one of the more muscular ones, their short hair is easy to keep clean.
 Healthy and tough, this breed does well in most climates.

 These dogs are energetic and social.
 They can become destructive or aggressive if left alone too often, or when bored.
 While affectionate with their owner, they may not get along with kids and other animals.

-Also known as the “Argentinian Mastiff”, this breed was created to hunt big game like puma and wild boar.
+Also known as the “Argentinian Mastiff”, this breed was created to hunt big game like puma and wild boar, which is how they often end up being known as some of the most dangerous dogs in the world.
 In recent times, they have also been used as guard dogs for persons and property.

 Loyal and brave, these pups make great companions to active singles.
 They are quick and agile making them great for whatever you throw at them.
 With a white coat and perfect proportions, this giant is still beautiful and refined in appearance.